mmarfil/tinfoilhat/README.md

 ##### Recommended Extensions
 Sadly, there are not many good extensions available for Safari.
 Due to some API limitations, extensions like Ublock Origin, HTTPS Everywhere, Cookie AutoDelete and custom tweaks cannot be supported—but I told you, right?
 Safari is not the best of the options and you should only use it if you put convenience over greater protection.

-The only extension I have currently installed is [1Blocker](https://1blocker.com), it does a pretty good job at blocking ads, and in combination with something like a DNS Lever ad blocker (more info below), it's enough for most needs.
+The only extension I have currently installed is [1Blocker](https://1blocker.com), it does a very good job at blocking ads, and in combination with something like a DNS Lever ad blocker (more info below), it's enough for most needs.

 #### Bonus: Blocking Ads and Trackers on a DNS Level